 Search results in category School, Community Gardens

-Monarch Butterflies add such beauty and grace to our gardens, and they need our help!
-With a touch of science, art and spirit, Susie Vanderlip shares all you need to know to enjoy and help save these lovely creatures.
-For both children and adults!
+Monarch Butterflies add beauty and grace to our gardens; and these pollinators need our help!
+Blending science, art and spirit, Susie Vanderlip shares all you need to know to enjoy and help save these complex creatures.
+Adults & kids all LOVE Bflies!

 Judith Sumner is a botanist and author specializing in ethnobotany, herbs, flowering plants, pollination, and plant adaptations.
 She lectures widely at botanical gardens, including the Arnold Arboretum of Harvard University and Garden in the Woods.

 Charlie Nardozzi is a nationally recognized garden writer, consultant, speaker, radio, and television personality.

 Charlie has worked for more than 20 years bringing expert gardening information to home gardeners around the country.